dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/01 Lecture 1.md

 3. (RH) All roots and poles of $\zeta_X(t)$ have absolute value $q^{i\over 2}$ with $i\in \ZZ$, and these are equal to the $i$th Betti numbers if $X$ lifts to characteristic zero.

-  > Note: we'll generalize betti numbers so this makes sense in general.
+  > Note: we'll generalize Betti numbers so this makes sense in general.

 All theorems!
 Proofs: